Eidoo (EDO) 24-Hour Trading Volume Tops $597,644.00

-Eidoo (EDO) traded flat against the US dollar during the 1-day period ending at 9:00 AM Eastern on March 18th.
-Eidoo has a market cap of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last 24 hours.
-Over the last week, Eidoo has traded flat against the US dollar.
-One Eidoo coin can currently be purchased for approximately $0.75 or 0.00007978 BTC on exchanges.
+Eidoo (EDO) traded flat against the dollar during the 24 hour period ending at 20:00 PM ET on March 20th.
+During the last seven days, Eidoo has traded flat against the dollar.
+One Eidoo coin can now be bought for about $0.75 or 0.00007978 BTC on popular cryptocurrency exchanges.
+Eidoo has a total market cap of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.